 Day 1: Brussels

 Brussels is the capital of Belgium and a city every tourist has to see at least once.
 In my opinion, one day is plenty of time in order to see the main highlights of Brussels.
-If you want to visit museums (Musical Instruments Museum is my favourite) and less centrally located areas you will of course need more time.
+If you want to visit museums (Musical Instruments Museum is my favorite and there are so many more) and less centrally located areas you will, of course, need more time.

 Here is my suggested itinerary for Brussels in one day:

-In the morning make a walk in the town centre and don’t miss the following places:
+In the morning, take a walk in the town center and don’t miss the following places:

 - Manneken Pis.
-The little ‘peeing boy’ is said to have saved the city from the fire and is an ultimate symbol of Brussels.
+According to one of the legends, the little peeing boy saved the city from the fire and is the ultimate symbol of Brussels.
 The iconic bronze statue will surprise you with its small size.
 Depending on the day you visit, you might see him naked or dressed.
-Manneken Pis has over 960 costumes for all kinds of different occasions.
-The little guy even has his own website.
+Manneken Pis has over 1000 costumes for all kinds of different occasions.
+Here you can read the real story of Manneken-Pis and how he became so popular.

 - Les Galeries Royales Saint-Hubert.
 The 19th-century pedestrian gallery with numerous boutiques and restaurants is not to be missed.

 - Royal Palace of Brussels.
-The official palace of the Belgian King in the centre of Brussels is used for all kinds of official events and can be visited from the end July till beginning of September.
+The official palace of the Belgian King in the center of Brussels is used for all kinds of official events and can be visited from the end of July till the beginning of September.
 The Royal family itself lives in the Castle of Laeken, on the outskirts of Brussels.

 - Mont des Arts.
 This ‘hill of the arts’ is a nice garden overlooking the Sablon area and the City Hall of Brussels.